By: Team T12-1 Since: Oct 2018 Licence: MIT

 Pros: Will use less memory (e.g. for

-, just save the expense being deleted). -
+delete, just save the expense being deleted). -

 Cons: We must ensure that the implementation of each individual command are correct.